 Phone/Passport Dry Pouch

 If you are planning to go to the beach, you’ll want somewhere to keep your passport, credit cards, room key, and cash dry.
-This bag is a best-seller and is only $7.
-You can also use it for your phone if you want to bring it with you to the beach. $7 on Amazon.
+This bag is a best-seller and is less than $10 on Amazon.
+You can also use it for your phone if you want to bring it with you to the beach.
 (You can also read our full review and test of this case here.)

 Everyone knows to bring some sandals if you’re headed to the beach, but if you’re going on a cruise then you should also bring some comfy walking shoes.
 Excursions (or just exploring the port) involves a lot of walking.
 You don’t want your feet to be uncomfortable while you are on vacation.
 Already have a pair of shoes?
 You might want to invest in some insoles to make them like new again.

 Land ho!
 Or is it?
 Believe it or not, there’s a lot to see when you’re out at sea.
 We love having a pair of binoculars to people watch from afar or simply look at other ships out on the open ocean.
-An affordable pair won’t set you back that much and you won’t be heartbroken if your kid drops them on the deck. $29 on Amazon.
+An affordable pair won’t set you back that much and you won’t be heartbroken if your kid drops them on the deck.
+This pair costs less than $30 on Amazon.

 Jacket or a Hoodie